KLidya/MYOmeals/README.md

    - Regularly update dependencies such as Selenium WebDriver and browser drivers to prevent compatibility issues.

 10. Conclusion:
-    - This test plan outlines comprehensive testing of critical functionalities on the Kohl's website using TestNG, Katalon, Selenium, and Jenkins integration.
+    - This test plan outlines comprehensive testing of critical functionalities on the MyoMeals's website using TestNG, Katalon, Selenium, and Jenkins integration.
 By following this plan, we ensure the reliability and stability of the website's core features, contributing to an enhanced user experience and customer satisfaction.